 Colorado Law offers an American Indian Law Certificate demonstrating the completion of a concentrated course of study in the legal issues facing America’s Native peoples and American Indian tribes.
 This Certificate is attractive to legal, tribal, and governmental employers, as well as employers seeking to do business with tribes and tribal members.

-Certificate requirements include: 1) at least 95 credit hours (89 is required for the J.D.), and 2) at least 18 of the 95 credit hours in designated Indian law and related courses.
+Certificate requirements include: 1) at least 92 credit hours (89 is required for the J.D.), and 2) at least 18 of the 92 credit hours in designated Indian law and related courses.
 Visit Rules of the Law School for complete details.
-Download the American Indian Law Certificate Application.

 Required courses after the first year: